 I do this every day to help students like you improve and achieve your goals - I look forward to helping you on your journey to success!

-I am an English for Academic Purposes professional employed in a UK university.
-I have a wealth of experience in preparing university students for their prospective university courses, and future careers.
+I am an Academic English Tutor employed in a UK university.
+I possess a wealth of experience in preparing university students for their prospective university courses, and future careers.
 These experiences have included providing guidance in writing, reading, listening, speaking and project research skills.

-In addition, I am a PGCE qualified secondary teacher and have almost ten years experience in teaching, training and coaching across a range of disciplines including: EFL teaching, literacy coaching, ICT training, design technology teaching and even Surf Coaching.
+In addition, I am a PGCE qualified secondary teacher and have almost ten years experience in teaching, training and coaching across a range of disciplines including: English as a Foreign Language, literacy coaching, ICT training, design technology teaching and even surf coaching.
 I love teaching and learning every day!